Ou42/agitoa/README.md

-# Working through "A Gentle Introduction to `optparse-applicative`"
+# Walkthrough of "A Gentle Introduction to `optparse-applicative`"

 - <https://prborges.com/2023/introduction-to-optparse-applicative/>